VINTERGATAN-GM: The cosmological imprints of early mergers on Milky-Way-mass galaxies: Chemodynamical signatures of high-redshift merger histories

 \subsubsection{Ages and metallicity distributions}

-We now focus on testing the cosmological origin of the GSE-like stars identified kinematically in Figure~\ref{fig:vrvphi} (purple box with $| \vphi | \leq 50 \, \kms$, $| \vr | \leq 240 \, \kms$ and $2 \leq r \leq 50$ kpc).
+We now focus on testing the cosmological origin of the GSE-like stars identified kinematically in Figure~\ref{fig:vrvphi} (purple box with $| \vphi | \leq 50 \, \kms$, $| \vr | \leq 240 \, \kms$, and $2 \leq r \leq 50$ kpc).
 We start by plotting their star formation histories in Figure~\ref{fig:radialstarsSFR} (merger significance increasing from left to right).
+This does not account for stellar mass-loss across cosmic time, but we checked that our results are unchanged if plotting the mass-weighted distribution of stellar ages.

-In all cases, ages show a broad distribution, with most stars being older than 9 Gyrs ($z\geq 1.7$), as expected if they track ancient stellar populations associated to early merger events.
+In all cases, ages show a broad distribution, with most stars being older than 9 Gyr ($z\geq 1.7$), as expected if they track ancient stellar populations associated to early merger events.
 However, despite the order-of-magnitude variation in the merger mass ratio at $z\approx2$, all GSE-like populations have similar median ages -- 11.2, 11.3, 11.5, 11.3, 11.4 Gyr for each panel, respectively -- which would be hard to distinguish from data once convolved with realistic uncertainties ($\approx 1 \, \Gyr$; e.g. \citealt{Feuillet2016, Bonaca2020GESages, Xiang2022}).

 A tail of later forming stars is also visible in all cases ($\tbirth \geq 6 \, \Gyr$), reflecting a contamination from younger stars with overlapping kinematics at $z=0$.
 We will confirm in Section~\ref{sec:chemodynamics:originradialdebris:metals} and Appendix~\ref{app:extradata} that these are young, \feh-rich, $\alphafe$-poor stars consistent with being formed within the disc and in satellite dwarf galaxies that infall later into the main progenitor.
 Such contamination could likely be minimized through optimized chemical and dynamical selections tailored to each galaxy, but we rather choose broader cuts to provide consistent and complete comparisons between scenarios.